obiwanjacobi/Zsharp/docs/types/range.md

 ```

 That would also mean this: `Range<T>` to allow for floats etc.
-Step would only be needed for integers but mandatory for floating point numbers.
+Step would only be optional for integers but mandatory for floating point numbers.

 ```csharp
 flt = [0.0..1.0: 0.2]  // 0.0, 0.2, 0.4, 0.6, 0.8